mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: The Proposed Method: mKG-RAG

-{\textbf{Textual Graph Extraction.}} Following prior work~\cite{guo2024lightrag}, we process each textual piece by prompting LLMs to identify key entities (nodes) and meaningful relationships (edges), thereby forming a textual subgraph $\mathcal{G}_{t} = (\mathcal{N}, \mathcal{E})$.
-Like the example in Figure~\ref{fig:framework}, each entity $n_i$ in $\mathcal{N}$ contains a unique name and a detailed description, offering an abstract representation to facilitate subsequent retrieval.
-Each relationship $e_{ij} \in \mathcal{E}$ connects head and tail entities $(n_i, n_j)$ and includes a concise relation summary.
+Following prior work~\cite{guo2024lightrag}, we process each textual piece by prompting MLLMs to identify key entities (nodes) and meaningful relations (edges), thereby forming a textual subgraph $\mathcal{G}_{t} = (\mathcal{N}, \mathcal{E})$.
+As shown in Figure~\ref{fig:framework}, each entity $n_i \in \mathcal{N}$ contains a unique name and a detailed description, offering an abstract representation to facilitate subsequent retrieval.
+Each relation $e_{ij} \in \mathcal{E}$ connects head and tail entities $(n_i, n_j)$ and includes a concise summary of their relation.